Career of Cristiano Ronaldo: 2024–2025: Back-to-back league top scorer

-Ronaldo started the 2024–25 season, scoring the winner in a 2–0 win over Al-Taawoun in the 2024 Saudi Super Cup semi-finals on 14 August, and the first goal in the 4–1 loss to rivals Al-Hilal in the finals.
-Ronaldo followed that up with a strong start to the new season, scoring nine goals in 10 games across all competitions, before missing Al-Nassr's AFC Champions League Elite opening league match against Al Shorta on 16 September, due to illness.
-He would make his return four days later, scoring a penalty to open Al-Nassr's 3–0 away win over Al-Ettifaq.
-On 5 October, he scored in a 3–0 league win over Al-Orobah, marking his 600th game with at least one goal, but it was also his 442nd goal since turning 30, surpassing Romário's record.
-On 29 October, Al-Nassr were knocked out in the round of 16 of the King's Cup, after Ronaldo missed a penalty in the final minutes of the match against Al-Taawoun, resulting in a 1–0 loss.
-On 25 November, Ronaldo scored a brace against Al-Gharafa in a 3–1 Champions League Elite win, becoming the first player in history to score more than 40 goals in 13 different years, overtaking Messi's record of 12 years with 40 or more goals in a calendar year.
+Ronaldo started the 2024–25 season by scoring nine goals in 10 games across all competitions.
+On 5 October, he scored in a 3–0 league win over Al-Orobah, marking his 600th game with at least one goal.
+He surpassed Romário's record for the most career goals by a player 30 years or older, with 442.
+On 29 October, Al-Nassr were knocked out in the round of 16 of the King's Cup, after Ronaldo missed a penalty kick in the final minutes of the match against Al-Taawoun, resulting in a 1–0 loss.
+On 25 November, Ronaldo scored two goals against Al-Gharafa in a 3–1 Champions League Elite win, becoming the first player to score more than 40 goals in 13 different years, surpassing Lionel Messi's record of 12 years.

-On 30 January 2025, he became the first player to reach 700 club-level wins, while also scoring a goal in a 2–1 away victory against Al Raed.
-On 28 February, Ronaldo played his 100th match in all competitions for Al-Nassr, a 2–1 away loss to Al-Orobah.
-On 26 May, he scored his 800th career club goal in a 3–2 away loss to Al Fateh on the final day of the season.
-After the match, he hinted at his departure by posting: "This chapter is over.
-The story?
-Still being written.
-Grateful to all."
+On 30 January 2025, Ronaldo became the first player to reach 700 club-level wins, while also scoring a goal in a 2–1 victory against Al Raed.
+On 28 February, he played his 100th match in all competitions for Al-Nassr, a 2–1 loss to Al-Orobah.
+On 26 May, he scored his 800th career club goal in a 3–2 loss to Al Fateh.
 Al-Nassr finished the season in third place, marking Ronaldo's fifth consecutive year without a league title.
-Despite that, he finished the 2024–25 season with 25 league goals, becoming the league's top scorer for a second consecutive time.
+He finished the season with 25 league goals, becoming the league's top scorer for a second consecutive time.
 On 26 June, he extended his contract with Al Nassr until 2027.